rei/rei-cedar-docs/docs/components/button/README.md

 ### Don't use when

 - Navigating to another page on a site
 - Taking users to a different part within the same page.
-Instead, use [Links](/components/link) component
+Instead, use [Link](/components/link/)

 ## Foundations